 Both small and large companies can get their money’s worth from engaging in a marketing partnership with others:

 - Large firms have the advantage of being able to deliver a consistent brand experience across a large audience even when working with another company.

 - Smaller companies benefit enormously from having the chance to work with larger partners who can give them an extra boost into the public consciousness.

-Since nonprofits often have experience with co marketing initiatives, it can be a fantastic idea to reach out to them.
+Since nonprofits often have experience with co-marketing initiatives, it can be a fantastic idea to reach out to them.
 You may get the chance to support a cause you care about and show customers exactly what values your brand stands for at the same time.

-Top 10 Examples of Co Marketing Campaigns
+Top 12 Examples of Partnership Marketing Campaigns

 When you really look for them, you’ll quickly notice that marketing partnerships are very common.
 It’s easy to weave them into the fabric of what a company does so customers come to rely on them.
 A well-chosen partnership boosts brand equity and awareness for all parties.